-The following image indicates the location of the USB Type-C module and provides a visual representation of the installation procedure.
+The following images indicate the location of the USB Type-C module and provide a visual representation of the installation procedure.

-Figure 80.
+Figure 79.
 Installing the USB Type-C module

-- 1. Align and place the USB Type-C module over the USB Type-C ports on the system board. - $\textbf{2.} \ \ \text{Replace the three screws (M2x5) to secure the USB Type-C module to the system board. }$
+- 1. Align and place the USB Type-C module over the USB Type-C ports on the system board. - 2.
+Replace the three screws (M2x5) to secure the USB Type-C module to the system board.